modelberry/mbfactory-docs/docs/experimental-features.md

 New features are developed with a `experimental-` prefix to the command.

-## mbfactory experimental-pull-diff conent
+## mbfactory experimental-pull-diff content

 Not yet implemented

-## mbfactory experimental-push-diff conent
+## mbfactory experimental-push-diff content

 Not yet implemented